 - Fitbit doesn’t turn on the clock when you tap it?
 Screen wake not working?
 Let’s fix it!

 - Fitbit display screen black and not working or turning on?
 Let’s fix it!

 - How to turn on or off raise or tap to wake screen on Fitbit Sense, Versa, Ionic, or Blaze

 - How do I turn off and shut down my Fitbit?

 How to change your Fitbit’s screen timeout setting

-Most Fitbit smartwatches and some trackers, like the Charge 4 and even the older Charge 3, now come with a feature called Screen Timeout (called Display Awake in older versions.)
+Most Fitbit smartwatches and some trackers, like the Luxe, Charge 5, and even the older Charge 4/3, now come with a Screen Timeout feature (Display Awake in older versions.)
 Plus, it’s easy to find AND adjust.

-This feature determines how long your Fitbit screen stays active when you don’t interact with it (i.e., touching the screen, pressing a button.)
+This feature determines how long your Fitbit screen stays active when you don’t interact with it (i.e., touching the screen or pressing a button.)

 - On your Fitbit device, open the Settings app.

 - Depending on your device, you either swipe left or swipe down to get to the Settings app from your clock face.